MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/02-Clone-Project.md

     POSTGRES_PASSWORD=web-password
     ```

-1. Many of the exercises that follow will walk you through code that enables the different application features.
-If you're using Visual Studio Code, you can open files directly by selecting <kbd>Ctrl + P</kdb> on Windows/Linux or <kbd>Cmd + P</kdb> on Mac and typing the name of the file.
+1. Many of the exercises that follow walk you through code that enables different application features.
+If you're using Visual Studio Code, you can open files directly by selecting:

+    - Windows/Linux: <kbd>Ctrl + P</kdb>
+    - Mac <kbd>Cmd + P</kdb> on Mac

+    Then type the name of the file you want to open.

     > [!TIP]
     > You can view a Visual Studio Code keyboard shortcuts reference sheet at https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_keyboard-reference-sheets.